The stochastic nonlocal Cahn-Hilliard equation with regular potential and multiplicative noise: Nonlocal-to-local asymptotics: general regular potentials

 \subsection{Uniform estimates with respect to $\varepsilon$}

-In this subsection, we prove that the solutions to \eqref{eq:NCH:eps} satisfy uniform estimates independent of $\varepsilon$. \paragraph{\textit{First estimate.}} The dependence of the estimate for the $H$-norm of $\varphi_\varepsilon$ on the norm of $\nabla K$ makes it challenging to retrieve a uniform estimate with respect to $\varepsilon$.
+In this subsection, we prove that the solutions to \eqref{eq:NCH:eps} satisfy uniform estimates independent of $\varepsilon$.
+The dependence of the estimate for the $H$-norm of $\varphi_\varepsilon$ on the norm of $\nabla K$ makes it challenging to retrieve a uniform estimate with respect to $\varepsilon$.
 Therefore, we resort to a weaker norm, in the same spirit of the computations shown in Section \ref{sec:convergence_unique}.
+More precisely, \review{we show the following lemma.} \begin{lem} \review{The estimate

-More precisely, we apply the It\^{o} formula to the functional
+holds for all $p \geq 2$, all $\eps > 0$ and for a constant $C >0$ independent of $\eps$.} \end{lem} \begin{proof} We apply the It\^{o} formula to the functional

 evaluated at $u=\varphi_\eps(t)-\overline{\varphi_{0,\varepsilon}}$.
 This is well defined owing to Assumption \ref{hyp:additional}, and results in

 Recalling the definition of $\mu_\eps$, it follows that